I used to tell everyone everything about my first marriage. Well, no, that’s not true.

 Find a mentor or sponsor.
 I’ve talked about my mentor often but I need to reiterate that God used her to carry me through in ways I may never know.
 She is still in my life and one of my first go-to’s when I’m faced with something overwhelming.
 It’s beyond helpful to have a woman farther along in the journey than you are to gently guide you in yours.

-And if you keep coming back to there’s just no one in my life who would fit this description, I would be honored to walk alongside you with a phone call or a month-long journey.
-Check out all of my mentoring options created just for you.
+And if you keep coming back to there’s just no one in my life who would fit this description, I would be honored to walk alongside you with a phone call or a months-long journey.
+Let’s start here.

 Listen, I know how lonely you are.
 I would never discount that.
 I was YOU.
 Being either in a hard marriage or going through a divorce or being a single mom can be very lonely life seasons.
 But I want wholeness for you in all of your relationships.
 You can begin to build healthy relationships in every other area of your life or build upon what you already have.
 No one person can be your all-in-all, and true authenticity is built on appropriate sharing and only comes with time and trust, something a stranger cannot offer you.